hijohnnyz/HW17---Quake-Mapping/README.md

-# Unit 17 | Assignment - Visualizing Data with Leaflet
+# Homework 17 | Visualizing Earthquake and Tectonic Plate Data with Leaflet

 ## Background